Tulkarm: Climate

 The climate of Tulkarm is Mediterranean and subtropical as the area surrounding it, with rainfall limited to the winter.
 The average temperature in the winter ranges from 8 to 16 C, while the average temperature in the summer ranges from 17 to 30 C. Tulkarm is distinguished by the moderating effect the sea breeze has on its climate because of its location in the mountains.
-The average temperature doesn't exceed 27 °C in August, while February's average temperature doesn't fall below 13.5 °C. Humidity is moderate in summer, about 40-70%, though it rises in winter to between 70 and 85%.
+The average temperature does not exceed 27 °C in August, while February's average temperature does not fall below 13.5 °C. Humidity is moderate in summer, about 40-70%, though it rises in winter to between 70 and 85%.
 Tulkarm receives in excess of 550 mm of rain yearly, which is dispersed and intermittent, characteristic of the Mediterranean Basin.

 The rainy season starts in October and continues through May.
 Between December and February, almost 70% of annual rainfall occurs, while 20% of annual rainfall occurs in October and November.
 Rain in June and September is rare and comes to negligible amounts.
 July and August have no rain at all, except for one rainfall of 1.5 mm on July 10, 1995, in Tulkarm city (Tulkarm Agricultural Department).
 The mean annual rainfall in the city of Tulkarm is 642 mm for the period from 1952 to 1995 (Tulkarm Agricultural Department).